COVID-19 Vaccine Frequently Asked Questions

 - COVID-19 Vaccination Decision-Making Tool for People who are Pregnant

 Can I get the COVID-19 vaccine while I am menstruating (having my period)?
 Will it affect my cycle?
-Will it make my period heavier?

 People who menstruate (get a period) do not need to schedule their COVID-19 vaccine around their menstrual cycle.
 There are no issues with getting the vaccine during your period.